sperezmont/python_tools/README.md

 General scripts for Python

 # colormaps
---> cmap_tools.py   2022.01.20  General functions to create colormaps
+--> cmap_tools.py   2022.01.20  General functions to create colormaps from a list